spacetelescope/jwst/docs/jwst/associations/generator.rst

   e.g., coronagraphic science and PSF reference observations, dedicated background observations for some observing modes.
 * All data for a given configuration that has been taken in a mosaic.

+Once the proposal is executed, the generator may or may not create all suggested candidates.
+Some possible reasons a candidate is not used include but not limited to having no science value, insufficient exposures taken due to observatory issues, or duplicate products.

 Also see: